boraoku/time/README.md

-# 🕐 Let's Sync Our Times? 🌍
+# 🕐 TiME 🌍

-## What time is it there?
+## Synch your watches!

-A radical retro-styled time zone converter that transforms boring time calculations into a visual synthwave experience.
+TiME is a radical retro-styled time zone converter that transforms boring time calculations into a visual synthwave experience.
 Convert times across multiple cities with analog clocks that adapt their glow based on AM/PM - all wrapped in that sweet 80s aesthetic.

 <div align="center">
   <img src="app_v0.1.gif" alt="Time Sync App Demo" width="100%" style="border-radius: 10px; box-shadow: 0 0 30px rgba(0, 255, 100, 0.5);">